 The university does not allow any persons who are not assigned by ORLH, regardless of sex, to live in any residence hall, campus apartment, or house (or in any combination of campus housing units) on a long-term or permanent basis.
-Students of the opposite sex are not assigned and may not arrange to live together in university housing.
+Students of the opposite sex who are not legally married are not assigned and may not arrange to live together in university housing.